NCAR/lrose-HawkEdit/navigation_correction_notes.md

 Solo is not the truth.
 Try to retrofit and continue using the Solo swp* files, but at the same time, we are moving forward with the CfRadial equations and keeping the track-relative coordinates separate.
 No overwriting/dual use of variables.
 This just adds to the confusion.

 * get unit tests working again.
-* select (azimuth, rotation, etc.) to use as “azimuth” in plot. **
+* select (azimuth, rotation, etc.) to use as “azimuth” in plot. ** DONE.
-* test boundary with remove_aircraft_motion plotted with rotation angle
+* test boundary with remove_aircraft_motion plotted with rotation angle.
+BROKEN, NEED TO FIX.
 * what other Solo functions use radar_angles?

 #### Does it plot/display the image correctly?